Photo: Joy Yagid

 Thanks to the Bershad Family Rabbinic Endowment, created by TSTI leader David Bershad in Rabbi Cohen’s honor, Rabbi Cohen is able to embark upon a variety of new and innovative initiatives that enhance the life of the congregation.

 Rabbi Cohen has written several articles of interest and is featured or quoted in numerous local and national publications.
-He authored a chapter in The Hope: American Jewish Voices in Support of Israel and two essays in Fault Lines: Exploring the Complicated Place of Progressive American Jewish Zionism by Menachem Creditor and also co-authored a chapter on the Ethics of Animal Experimentation in Dr. Eugene Borowitz’s book Exploring Jewish Ethics: Papers on Covenant Responsibility.
+He authored a chapter in The Hope: American Jewish Voices in Support of Israel and two essays in Fault Lines: Exploring the Complicated Place of Progressive American Jewish Zionism by Menachem Creditor.
+He also co-authored a chapter on the Ethics of Animal Experimentation in Dr. Eugene Borowitz’s book Exploring Jewish Ethics: Papers on Covenant Responsibility.
 (Detroit: Wayne State University Press, 1990.)

 Rabbi Alexandra Klein